Home / Retiree / Age Pension and seniors concessions / What government services are available for older Australians?

 The Northern Territory Government provides a range of aged care services for older Territorians.

-In addition, they issue a Seniors Card that entitles the holder to various benefits and concessions provided by the government and participating businesses.
+In addition, it issues a Seniors Card that entitles the holder to various benefits and concessions provided by the government and participating businesses.

 Elder Abuse Information Line

-COTA NT runs a confidential phone information line on behalf of the NT Government with referrals for Territorians worried about potential cases of elder abuse.
+COTA NT runs a confidential phone information line on behalf of the NT Government with referrals for Territorians concerned about potential cases of elder abuse.

 The bottom line